On the minimum spin period of accreting pulsars: Acknowledgements

 \section{Acknowledgements}

-We thank Luciano Rezzolla, Erbil Gügercinoğlu and Ünal Ertan for their useful comments.
+We thank Luciano Rezzolla, Erbil Gügercinoğlu, M.~Ali Alpar and Ünal Ertan for their useful comments.
 KYE acknowledges support from the Scientific and Technological Research Council of Turkey (TÜBİTAK) with project number 112T105.
+We thank the anonymous referee for constructive comments which helped us to improve the manuscript.